 - Sticking to one program exclusively can limit your options when it comes to redeeming the points.

-- With so many other Australians earning Qantas points, it can be difficult to find award availability when redeeming your Qantas points for reward flights.
+- With so many other Australians earning Qantas points, it may be difficult to find award availability when redeeming your Qantas points for reward flights.

 - Qantas Frequent Flyer has high carrier charges, which need to be paid in addition to the points and taxes, on Classic Flight Reward tickets.

-If you’ve decided that you do wish to earn Qantas points from your credit card spend, we’ve put together a list of the top Qantas point-earning credit cards in Australia as of March 2020.
-We’ve ranked the Qantas point credit cards in order of best earning rates, followed by the least restrictive earning caps and, finally, lowest annual fees.
+We’ve put together a list of the top Qantas point-earning credit cards in Australia as of February 2021.
+These Qantas point credit cards are ranked in order of best earning rates, followed by the least restrictive earning caps and, finally, lowest annual fees.
 The earn rates quoted are based on everyday expenditure.

 Three of the credit cards featured below – Bankwest Qantas World, Macquarie Black & Macquarie Platinum – also have no international transaction fees on credit card purchases.

-Without further ado, here are the best credit cards for earning Qantas points in 2020:
+List of the best credit cards for earning Qantas points in 2021

 |Card||Annual Fee||Qantas points earned per $1||Cap on full earn rate|